eyereasoner/eye-js/README.md

 ## Usage

 The simplest way to use this package is to use the `n3reasoner` to execute a query over a dataset and get the results.
-The input `data` should include the data and any inference rules that you wish to apply to the dataset; the optional `query` should match the pattern of data you wish the engine to return; if left undefined, all inferred facts will be returned.
+The input `data` should include the data and any inference rules that you wish to apply to the dataset; the optional `query` should match the pattern of data you wish the engine to return; if left undefined, all new inferred facts will be returned.
 For example:

 ```ts
 import { n3reasoner } from 'eyereasoner';